Launceston, Tasmania: Tram and rail network

 Launceston operated a suburban tramway system between 1911 and 1952.
 A decade before the tram system was abandoned, Launceston had begun converting to trolleybuses, especially for the hilly routes.
 The Launceston trolleybus system ran from 1951 until 1968.

-A regional passenger rail system operated in Tasmania, of which Launceston was a major hub; however, after many years of gradual retrenchment it was closed in July 1978.
+A regional passenger rail system operated in Tasmania, of which Launceston was a major hub.
+After many years of gradual retrenchment it was closed in July 1978.
 The Launceston Railway Workshops was the primary servicing centre for the Tasmanian Government Railways diesel locomotive fleet.

 Former passenger railway lines servicing Launceston: